riscv-software-src/riscof/docs/source/installation.rst

    .. tab:: CentOS7

       The CentOS 7 Linux distribution includes Python 2 by default.
-However, as of CentOS 7.7, Python 3 is available in the base package repository which can be installed using the following commands
+However, as of CentOS 7.7, Python 3 is available in the base package repository which can be installed using the following commands:

       .. code-block:: shell-session